sepmein/mvai/README.md

 #### 1.1.
 Automated Adult Mosquito Identification

+Deep-learning software uses artificial neural networks mimicking the brain to allow computers to recognize abstract patterns.
 In 2012, one concurrent neural network(CNN) model called AlexNet achieved 15.3% error rate(26.2%, second place) in the [ImageNet](http://image-net.org) challenge.
-Imagenet challenge is a challenge for the computer algorithm to classify on 14M images on 1000 categories.
+ImageNet challenge is a challenge for the computer algorithm to classify on 14M images on 1000 categories.
 AlexNet was a huge success on the computer vision.
 Since then, the accuracy of CNN models(GoogleNet, ResNet, SENet) gradually increased, and surpassed the average human levels(2.25% error rate, 2017).

 Mosquitoes transmit malaria, yellow fever, dengue and encephalitis.

-Current identification net
+The mosquito entomology surveillance required trained entomologist to identify the mosquito species.
+The microscopy currently used to quantify the parasites requires well-trained entomologists, and many malaria-prone areas don’t have enough of those, or the resources to train new ones.

-By using CNN models, it's possible to create a web service that could automatedly differentiate different species of mosquitoes.
+By using CNN models, it's possible to create a web service that could automatically differentiate different species of mosquitoes.
 Based on the mosquito image(s) given by the user, the online identification model would give the result of classification of the image and the confidence of the results.
+So anyone that could access to the internet could take pictures of the mosquitoes that transmit malaria and send the photo to the web service and get the identification result.

+In the future, it's possible to create a off-line version of these online service.

-mosquito image(s) -> identification model -> results
+Mosquito image(s) -> Identification model -> Results

 For example:

 ![Image of the model example](https://github.com/sepmein/mvai/blob/master/mosquito_identification_example.jpg?raw=true)

 ##### 1.1.1.
 Why?

 ###### Benefits
+>Quickly, cheaply and accurately.
 - Reducing the overall cost of the global entomological surveillance network

     **Conducting entomological surveillance often require trained entomologist.** And training a qualified entomologist require vast amount of investment.
 The lack of entomologist restrained the ability of the surveillance network to achieve a higher coverage.